 Tilly Chang, executive director of the San Francisco County Transportation Authority, spoke at our December 2022 event that unveiled the latest edition of our Urban Mobility Readiness Index, an annual ranking of 60 major cities on the strength of their transportation networks.
 A discussion of the index results centered around the different dimensions that define a strong mobility network, as well as reflections on San Francisco claiming the top ranking.

-Tilly Chang will be speaking at this year's Global Mobility Executive Forum.
+Tilly Chang spoke at this year's Global Mobility Executive Forum.
 Hear her perspective on San Francisco's success:

 The Urban Mobility Readiness Index

 The Oliver Wyman Forum, in partnership with the University of California, Berkeley, present the Urban Mobility Readiness Index, a ranking of 60 major cities worldwide on their preparedness for mobility’s next chapter.

 The cities that tackle future mobility challenges will be the most sustainable and attractive for people and businesses.
 This year’s edition places an emphasis on sustainability and public transit as the backbone of a resilient economy.